Posted On: Thursday, January 19, 2017

 In conjunction with Pathways program staff, I developed a Developmental Biology program entitled “Windows into Development”.
 The program begins with a brief lecture to introduce the students to the field of Developmental Biology and why it’s relevant to the general population.
 The lecture is followed by hands-on interactions with model organisms including chicken embryos, C. elegans, Drosophila, mice, Xenopus, and zebrafish.
 At the end of the day, students bud off into small groups to discuss what they learned.

 A key concept that we introduce to the students during our program is the use of reporters/transgenes to follow gene expression in embryos, and one of the most exciting examples of reporters are GFP-expressing organisms.
-Unfortunately, we didn’t have an easy way to make fluorescent microscopes available for this program.
-Luckily, NIGHTSEA allowed us to borrow three stereo microscope fluorescence adapter systems for Windows into Development.
+We didn’t have an easy way to make fluorescent microscopes available for this program, but we were able to borrow three NIGHTSEA stereo microscope fluorescence adapter systems to use with microscopes we already had for Windows into Development.
 We used Tg(kdrl:gfp) transgenic zebrafish to look at the vasculature.
 The students were excited and amazed that they could see the blood vessels of live fish.

 Choi, J., Dong, L., Ahn, J., Dao, D., Hammerschmidt, M., and Chen, J.N.
 (2007a).
 FoxH1 negatively modulates flk1 gene expression and vascular formation in zebrafish.
 Developmental biology 304, 735-744.